Lack of energy is increasingly common, but that doesn’t mean it’s normal!

 - Detoxifying efficiently is vital to good health – think about how your kitchen would be if you didn’t regularly empty your bin!
 We need to support our bodies in clearing out the rubbish!

-How do we decide what to eat to keep ourselves healthy and optimise our well being as we age?
+How do we decide what to eat to keep our energy and vitality as we age?

-Deborah Lacey, a Registered Nutritional Therapist and founder of Fresh Horizons Nutrition, is trained to analyse each client’s diet and lifestyle habits and to provide safe, well balanced, individualised programmes to suit each person’s unique health requirements and fit in with their daily routines.
-It is important to note that this is not about “going on a diet”, but embracing the positive benefits of some foods and combinations that are easy to prepare, taste great, and are specifically chosen to benefit you by addressing your particular concerns to optimise your health and wellbeing.
+I’m Deborah Lacey, a Registered Nutritional Therapist.
+If you’d like to work with me, I’ll analyse your diet and lifestyle habits to provide you with a safe, well balanced, individualised programme to suit your unique health requirements and fit in with your daily routines, with plenty of support from me along the way.
+I’d especially like to emphasise that this is not about “going on a diet”, but embracing the positive benefits of some foods and combinations that are easy to prepare, taste great, and are specifically chosen to benefit you by addressing your particular concerns to optimise your health and wellbeing.

 Ensuring you are doing all you can to age healthily and tackle age-related disorders